Is African Coffee Good?

 Kenya, Ethiopia, and Rwanda are leading growers of African coffee.
 Much like adventurers and explorers of old required guides for them to transverse this majestic landmass, so too shall we guide you through these countries’ unique offerings.

 Just as Africa is undoubtedly the most recognizable continent on planet Earth, so too is African coffee.
-From the center of this famous continent comes the tastiest and most revered coffee: Kenyan coffee.
+From the center of this famous continent comes the tastiest and most revered coffee: Kenyan AA Coffee.

 Grown in the rich volcanic soil of Mount Kenya, the country’s specialty coffee is generally known for its medium-to-full body, tropical flavors, hints of citrus, and honey.